Tree Health Assessment Tallahassee — Before You Remove, Before You Treat, Before You Spend

 What’s the difference between an assessment and a quote?

 An assessment identifies what work (if any) the tree needs.
 A quote prices that work.
-We typically deliver both in one visit.
+Providers typically deliver both in one visit.

 Should I get an assessment before hurricane season?

 Yes.
 The May-June window catches the structural issues before they fail in a storm.
-Free service.
+Verbal opinion is typically provided at no charge.

 Can you give me an assessment from a phone photo?

 For the most basic species ID and obvious-hazard cases, sometimes.
-For real diagnostic work, no — we need to be on site with the probe and the bark.
+For real diagnostic work, no — the arborist needs to be on site with the probe and the bark.

-What if you tell me my tree is fine and it later fails?
+What if the arborist tells me my tree is fine and it later fails?

-Free verbal assessments are arborist opinion based on visible evidence.
-We can’t guarantee against all failures — some structural defects are not visually detectable without invasive techniques.
+Verbal opinions are arborist judgment based on visible evidence at no charge.
+No provider can guarantee against all failures — some structural defects are not visually detectable without invasive techniques.
 For trees where insurance or legal documentation is needed, written assessments (paid) include more rigorous diagnostic work and are appropriate for higher-stakes decisions.